crsl4/phylogenetics-class/lecture-notes/lecture14-2.md

 We need multiple estimated gene trees (or estimated posterior distributions of gene trees from MrBayes) to run these methods.
 Both software provide toy data that we will use.

 {: .note }
-I still have not added these steps to the reproducible script: [notebook-log.md](https://github.com/crsl4/phylogenetics-class/tree/master/exercises/notebook-log.md).
+These steps are not added to the reproducible script: [notebook-log.md](https://github.com/crsl4/phylogenetics-class/tree/master/exercises/notebook-log.md).
+So, try to figure out the steps on your end and add them to your own reproducible script.

 ## Homework